moll/js-concert/README.md

   No unnecessary method pollution or large API surface area like with other libraries.
 No legacy method names either.
 - **Light-weight** with little code and **no external dependencies**.
+- **Inheritable** — You can inherit from you observables and add listeners later.
+  All event listeners will initially be inherited and then copied only once you call `on`, `once` or `off`.
+Eliminate an awful lot of computation by setting your event listeners on your class's prototype.
+Read more on [inheritable observables](#inheriting).
 - **Familiar** if you've ever used [Backbone.js][bb] or Node.js's
   [EventEmitter][ee].
 - Comes with a built-in [`once`] function to listen to an event only once and